godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter*  | get_label()      |
 +-----------+------------------+

-Sets this property to change the label (if you want to show one).
+Set this property to change the label (if you want to show one).

 ----